jernelv/SpecAnalysis/README.md

 Feature selection can technically be used together with embedded methods in this software.
 In some cases it can be useful, for example manual wavelength selection can be used to exclude wavelength regions with little or no useful information.
 However, for most other cases it is recommended that embedded methods are not used in conjunction with feature selection.

 ### Neural Network
 Neural networks have been implemented for both regression and classification, and these work in more or less the same way.
-The neural network variants are therefore explained in more detail in a separate section.
+The neural network variants are therefore explained in more detail in a separate section below.

 ## Classification methods
 Classification methods are used to divide data into pre-defined classes.
 As with regression analysis, you first need to train a model on training data, and then either do cross-validation or use a separate test/validation set to verify the model.